 According to the research firm IDC, the market for Big Data and analytics technology will grow to over $34 billion by 2017, up from just $3.2 billion in 2010.
 This treasure trove of data and high-tech analytics platforms give business executives powerful new tools to increase performance across every segment of an organization.
-Here are three ways today’s business leaders are harnessing the power of data to deliver value across their organizations.
+Here are three ways today’s business leaders with MBA’s are harnessing the power of data to deliver value across their organizations.

 Improving Performance Management

 Image via Flickr by NEC Corporation of America

 At the organizational level, data-driven performance management focuses on integrating information across multiple departments such as human resources, sales, customer service, and manufacturing to produce deep, real-time insights into how a business is performing.
 Once problems are identified, managers can use PM tools to model various solutions and support decision-making.

 At the granular level, companies are using analytics tools to drill down into the behaviors and activities that separate high-performing employees from less successful ones.
 Armed with that knowledge, managers are able to set new best practices and coach new behaviors to improve productivity throughout the company’s workforce.

 Utilizing Predictive Analytics

 The top reasons business executives use predictive analytics are to better understand their customers, predict trends, inform strategic decision-making, and improve overall business performance, according to research firm TDWI Research.